The Paleo Guide

 - Continue to expand my knowledge while coaching clients and building two small businesses.

 - Life changed forever.

-Each one of these steps led me down a different rabbit hole that was full of exploration, self-experimentation and learning.
+Each step led me down a different rabbit hole full of exploration, self-experimentation, and learning.
 And I'm still learning to this day—notice the "realization" I had recently that sparked writing this article (and this guide).

-The thing is, nowadays, the available information on Paleo, nutrition and research is light years ahead of where it was when I started on this journey.
+Nowadays, the available information on Paleo, nutrition, and research is light years ahead of where it was when I started on this journey.

 Literally.
 Years.
-Read this guide and you'll be 5 years ahead of where I was when I started.
+Read this guide, and you'll be five years ahead of where I was when I started.